 \section{Model and Definitions}

-A shared atomic storage can be emulated by composing individual atomic objects.
-Therefore, we aim to implement only one atomic read/write memory object on a set of servers.
-Each data object takes a value from a set $\valSet$.
+A shared atomic storage, consisting of any number of individual objects, can be emulated by composing individual atomic memory objects.
+Therefore, herein we aim in implementing a single atomic \textit{read/write} memory object. {A read/write} object takes a value from a set $\valSet$.
 We assume a system consisting of four distinct sets of processes: a set $\wSet$ of writers, a set $\rdSet$ of readers, a set $\recSet$ of reconfiguration clients, and a set $\srvSet$ of servers.
 Let $\cSet = \wSet \cup\rdSet\cup\recSet$ be the set of clients.
 Servers host data elements (replicas or encoded data fragments).
 Each writer is allowed to modify the value of a shared object, and each reader is allowed to obtain the value of that object.
-Reconfiguration clients attempt to modify the set of servers in the system in order to mask transient errors and to ensure the longevity of the service.
-Processes communicate via \emph{messages} through \emph{asynchronous}, \emph{reliable} channels. \ares{} allows the set of server host to be modified during the course of an execution for masking transient or permanent failures of servers and preserve the longevity of the service.
+Reconfiguration clients attempt to introduce new configuration of servers to the system in order to mask transient errors and to ensure the longevity of the service.
+Processes communicate via \myemph{messages} through \myemph{asynchronous}, and \myemph{reliable} channels.

-\myparagraph{Configuration} A \emph{configuration}, identified by a unique identifier $c$, is a data type that describes explicitly: $(i)$ the set identifiers of the set of servers that are a part of it, denote as $\servers{c}$; $(ii)$ the set of quorums that are defined on $\servers{c}$; $(iii)$ an underlying algorithm that implements atomic memory in $\servers{c}$, including related parameters; and $(iv)$ a consensus instance, $\consensus{c}$, with the values from $\confSet$, the set of all unique configuration identifiers, implemented on top of the servers in $\servers{c}$.
+\myparagraph{Configurations.} \kmk{A \textit{configuration}, with a unique identifier from a set $\confSet$, is a data type that describes the finite set of servers that are used to implement the atomic storage service.
+In our setting, each configuration is also used to describe the way the servers are grouped into intersecting sets, called \textit{quorums}, the consensus instance that is used as an external service to determine the next configuration, and a set of data access primitives that specify the interaction of the clients and servers in the configuration (see Section \ref{ssec:dap}). } More formally, a configuration, $c\in\confSet$, consists of: $(i)$ $\servers{c}\subseteq\srvSet$: a set of server identifiers; $(ii)$ $\quorums{c}$: the set of quorums on $\servers{c}$, s.t. $\forall Q_1,Q_2\in\quorums{c}, Q_1,Q_2\subseteq\servers{c}$ and $Q_1\cap Q_2\neq \emptyset$; $(iii)$ $\dap{c}$: the set of primitives (operations at level lower than reads or writes) that clients in $\idSet$ may invoke on $\servers{c}$; and $(iv)$ $\consensus{c}$: a consensus instance with the values from $\confSet$, implemented and running on top of the servers in $\servers{c}$.